Local Learning Rules for Out-of-Equilibrium Physical Generative Models: Training

 \section{Training}

 For the examples shown, we initialized the learning problems as follows: for all $n$, we set $\alpha_n = -1$, $\beta_n = 1$, and $\gamma_n = 1$.
 All other parameters, including external forces and couplings, were initialized to zero.
-Furthermore, we set the temperature to $k_\text{B}T = 0.005$.
-During optimization, we enforce $\gamma_n >0.001$ to ensure that the energy remains bounded from below and grows at large $|x|$, guaranteeing a physically well-defined potential.
-At this temperature, the forward process converges with sufficient accuracy to $p_{\tau} \approx \mathcal{N}(0, k_\text{B}T \mathds{1})$ within a time of $\tau = 4$.
-We then solve the optimization sequentially for $t_0 = 0, \dots, t_{N_t-1} = \tau$, where $N_t = 15$.
-All training and simulations were performed on a single NVIDIA L40 GPU.
+In practice, we find that the training dynamics drive $\gamma_n$ to positive values without requiring an explicit constraint.
+Rarely, in cases of imperfect training (e.g., when a particular coefficient is weakly identified and fluctuates close to zero due to noise/under-training), some $\gamma_n$ can become slightly negative.
+Since even a single negative $\gamma_n$ makes the corresponding energy contribution non-confining (unbounded from below) and can destabilize the reverse-time integration, we enforce $\gamma_n > 0.001$ during optimization as a technical safeguard to maintain a physically well-defined potential.

+We performed a coarse hyperparameter search for each task.
+For sampling from a two-dimensional mixture of Gaussians, we found that effective temperatures $k_\text{B}T = 0.1$ and $k_\text{B}T = 0.01$ yielded the best performance when using the force matching and contrastive divergence (CD1) learning rules, respectively.
+For the MNIST experiments, we found that a temperature of $k_\text{B}T = 0.02$ produced the highest sample quality.